 Tepache originated in Mexico a long time ago.
-It is still popular today, they even produce it commercially.
-Did you know that Tepache means drink of the corn?
+It’s still popular today.
+It’s even produced commercially.
+Did you know that Tepache means “drink of the corn”?
 It sure does.
 It started out as a fermented beverage made with a base of corn.

 Check out the images below, to see more on how to make tepache.

 Leave about a 1/4 inch of fruit on the peel when you cut it off.